Hamiltonian Diagonalization#

 -h, --help Show this message and exit.

-The options parallel-num and thread-num have the same meaning as in find-fermi.
+The options jobs-num and --blas-parallel-mode control parallelization (see Fermi energy section for details).
 Sparse diagonalization is switched on by the --sparse_calc tag, and the options num-band, E-min and maxiter specify the behavior of the sparse solver.

 Both the raw data band.h5 and the figure band.png is generated.
 The band.png is for a first glance and can be replotted by the following command: